 What I have realized is that if I add some spices or flavors to homemade cream, I actually really like it!
 Go figure.
 All this time I thought I didn't like the real stuff.
 Turns out it just needed sugar and spice and everything nice!

-Recently I decided to make a fun new topping for some cheesecake.
+Recently, I decided to make a fun new topping for some cheesecake.
 Adding all the flavors of chai tea to the whipping cream did the trick.
-It is delicious on a hot cup of coffee, and a dollop or two tastes pretty amazing on apple crisp pie.
-I’m also pretty sure it would be good on a slice of pumpkin pie!

 - Chill your bowl and wire whisk for at least 30 minutes.

 - Add your cream, sugar, and any flavorings to the bowl and beat until medium to stiff peaks form.
 Be careful not to over mix and turn the cream into butter.

 - If you are using a stand mixer, do not try to make a smaller batch because the whisk attachment will not reach the bottom of the bowl properly.
 A hand mixer is better in this case.

 - Test for peaks by flipping your whisk straight over and seeing how the cream stands up.
 Softer peaks are good for coffees and pies, while stiffer peaks are better for piping on cheesecakes.

 - Store the whipped cream in a sealed container in the fridge for 2-3 days.